ibk-k/pyImageProcessing/README.md

 # pyImageProcessing
 dcimg reader for python

-- needs dcimg-sdk, pybind11 for compile.
+- need dcimg-sdk, pybind11 for compile.

-- needs dcimgapi.dll
+- need dcam-api to use.